jcw515awsm/jcw515awsm/README.md

 -
 - Planning to pursue a Masters in Computer Science;
 -
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in machine learning and cs theory
 -
-- 🌱 I’m currently programming in C; I am looking to develop a few simple programs to understand C's file management
 -
 - 🥞 Plan to improve my programming abilities:
 - DONE Read Book: Headfirst Java (650 pgs)